daniman/redux-to-apollo/README.md

-An example app with Apollo and TypeScript built using `create-react-app`.
-To run, you'll need a GitHub personal access token and an Apollo API key.
+## GraphQL + React + TypeScript with Apollo

+Simple app built on the GitHub GraphQL API with React, Apollo, and TypeScript.
+Project bootstrapped with `create-react-app`.

+Before you can run the app, you'll need to:

+- Get a _GitHub personal access token_
+- Get an _Apollo API key_

+#### GitHub personal access token

-First, get a [GitHub personal access token](https://github.com/settings/tokens) and create a file called `src/key.js` with the following content:
+Get a (personal access token from your GitHub account)[https://github.com/settings/tokens], create a file called `src/key.js`, and put your token in it like so:

 ```
 export default {